Bangkit-Capstone-C242-PS463/capstone-ml/README.md

 ```
 cp .env.example .env.dev
 ```
-Update the values in `.env.dev` as needed. <br>
+Update the values in `.env.dev` as needed.

 2. **Install the dependencies:**
 ```
 pip install -r requirement.txt
 ```
-Run the command from the root directory <br>
+Run the command from the root directory

 3. **Run the server:**
 ```
 uvicorn app.server:app --reload
 ```
-Run the command from the root directory, server will run on `localhost:8000` and you can open `localhost:8000` to access the swagger UI for API testing.
+Run the command from the root directory, server will run on `localhost:8000` and you can open `localhost:8000/doc` to access the swagger UI for API testing.

 ## Credits
 This project is implemented by Team C242-PS463.